 All seven items were approved and the implementation of the two tribal Agreements began in summer 2019 as the T5 modernization project broke ground for construction.

-Terminal 5 Letter of Agreement Amendment with the Suquamish Tribe confirming commitments regarding construction activities

-Meeting of October 6, 2020

-Page 4 of 4
+Terminal 5 Letter of Agreement Amendments with the Muckleshoot Indian Tribe and the Suquamish Tribe confirming commitments regarding construction activities Meeting of September 1, 2020 Page 4 of 4

 D. ATTACHMENTS TO THIS REQUEST